rahatchowdhury8899-hub/ChemAI/README.md

 License

-This project is released for academic and research use only.
+This project is released under the MIT License.
-Commercial use requires explicit permission from the author.
+See the LICENSE file for details